olekslitus/narwc-api/README.md

-# UNOFFICIAL API for North Atlantic Right Whale Catalog
+# API for North Atlantic Right Whale Catalog (UNOFFICIAL)

 ### How to use?
 ...